barnardcsc/Spring-24-What-is-Digital-Natural-History/README.md

 **This repository contains the following materials:**

-  1. dig-nat-hist-notebook-r.rmd:   R version of the workshop
+  1. dig-nat-hist-notebook-r.Rmd:   R version of the workshop
   2. dig-nat-hist-notebook.html:   HTML version of the workshop